 Overview

-Design Thinking and Design Sprints are often confused because they share DNA — both prioritize understanding users, rapid prototyping, and testing assumptions before committing to a solution.
+Design Thinking and Design Sprints are often confused because they share DNA.
+Both prioritize understanding users, rapid prototyping, and testing assumptions before committing to a solution.

 But they're fundamentally different in scope and application.

-Design Thinking is an ongoing methodology — a way of approaching problems that you apply continuously across the product lifecycle.
+Design Thinking is an ongoing methodology.
+A way of approaching problems that you apply continuously across the product lifecycle.
 Design Sprints are a time-boxed 5-day process for answering a specific question with a tested prototype.

 Think of it this way: Design Thinking is a philosophy.
 A Design Sprint is a recipe.
+The Product Discovery Handbook covers how both methods fit into a continuous discovery practice.

 Quick Comparison